-Herman Quirmbach was elected in 2010 to his third term in the Iowa Senate.
+Herman Quirmbach was elected in 2014 to his fourth term in the Iowa Senate.
 He represents Ames and Kelley, as well as Grant, Milford, and Washington Townships in Story County.

-Herman is active in the Ames Kiwanis Club, Ames Patriotic Council, Ames League of Women Voters, Ames Chamber of Commerce, Story and Boone County Democratic Parties, and Madrid Action Committee.
-He has also served as co-chair of the Ames Veterans Memorial Committee and is currently the President of the Ames Patriotic Council.
+Herman is active in the Ames Kiwanis Club, the Ames League of Women Voters, the Ames Chamber of Commerce, and the Story County Democratic Party.
+He has also served as Co-Chair of the Ames Veterans Memorial Committee and is currently the President of the Ames Patriotic Council.

 Herman received a Bachelor of Arts degree in Government with honors from Harvard University in 1972 and Masters (1980) and PhD (1983) degrees in Economics from Princeton University.
 He is currently an Associate Professor of Economics at Iowa State University.